mikerobeson/make_SILVA_db/README.md

   ```

-7. Extract V4 region using [EMP 515-806 primers](http://www.earthmicrobiome.org/protocols-and-standards/16s/) locations.
+7. Extract V4 region using [EMP 515-806 primers](http://www.earthmicrobiome.org/protocols-and-standards/16s/) llignmentocations.
 This approach allows us to retain more sequences within this region as opposed to using primer sequence to find and remove the corresponding region.
-(In QIIME 2 environment.)
+However, feel free to use [qiime feature-classifier extract-reads](https://docs.qiime2.org/2020.2/plugins/available/feature-classifier/extract-reads/) instead.
+Then you can skip down to creating a consensus taxonomy.

   * We'll do this by making a temporary small alignment file to map primers to: